What we discovered about running online training

 When we initially envisaged the User Panel, it was a small group of 15 people that we would talk to as a group.
-But the reality is we were overwhelmed by the support and interest from across the world.
+But the reality is we were overwhelmed by the support and interest from worldwide.

 Because everyone was working from home and facing similar issues, there was a lot of goodwill and interest shown by our customers and prospects.
 Plus, we had a lot to learn – so we decided to talk to as many people as quickly as possible.

-Another set with people who had experience of online training became our expert group.
+Another set of people who had online training experience became our expert group.
 With a further group, we explored their experience of justifying training in the current context.

 We effectively went from a User Panel to a pool of people who allowed us to conduct some excellent product discovery.
 We were practicing what we preach – getting out there (metaphorically) and talking to customers to understand their needs.
 It was fun, as well as enlightening – getting back to basics.

-As we began to deliver the course, we found things every day that we would do differently.
+As we began to deliver the course, we found things we would do differently daily.